fjudith/katacoda-scenarios/LFS-storage-management/06-create-and-manage-raid-devices/step2/README.md

 * **Fault tolerance**: If the primary disk fails then it is automatically disabled and the secondary activated
 * **I/O Performance**: Fast as a single HDD.

-Run the following command to list available ISCSI HDD.
+List available ISCSI HDD.

 ```bash
 lsblk --scsi
 ```

-Run the following command to create a RAID-1 device composed of the following 2 HDDs.
+Create a RAID-1 device composed of the following 2 HDDs.

 * `/dev/sdd1`
 * `/dev/sde1`